Chapter 13.32

 13.32.070 SEPA review required.

-A. The review of a proposed short subdivision shall be completed consistent with the procedural requirements of WMC Chapter 14A.04.
+A. The review of a proposed short subdivision shall be processed consistent with the procedural requirements of the applicable sections of Chapter 14A.04 of this code.

-B. A vote by a majority of the Planning Commission shall be sufficient to take any action with respect to any short subdivision submitted to the Planning Commission.
+F. A vote by a majority of the Planning Commission shall be sufficient to take any action with respect to the preliminary and final short subdivision.

 13.32.090 Further subdivision restricted.

 Land in any short subdivision may not be further divided in any manner within a period of five years without the filing of a formal subdivision except when the further division and all prior short subdivisions during the five-year period together do not create more than four lots.
 (Ord.
+09-513 § 1 (Exh.
+A (part)), 2009: Ord.
 01-412 § 1 (Exh.
 1 (part)), 2001: Ord.
 204 § 10, 1987)

 13.32.100 Recordation.